olliephillips/efmq/README.md

 Messaging can be two-way.
 Each node can operate as publisher and subscriber at the same time, which opens the door for control as well as monitoring applications.

-This package leans heavilly on @mdlayher's [raw](https://github.com/mdlayher/raw) and [ethernet](https://github.com/mdlayher/ethernet) packages, which do almost all the heavy lifting.
+This package leans heavily on @mdlayher's [raw](https://github.com/mdlayher/raw) and [ethernet](https://github.com/mdlayher/ethernet) packages, which do almost all the heavy lifting.

 ## Usage
 Basic publisher and subscriber examples are provided below.
 Nodes can publish and subscribe to multiple topics.